April 27, 2026

 A skilled attorney maps all of these parties and pursues every viable avenue.
 Many injured workers receive far more compensation through a third-party claim than through workers’ comp alone because the damages available are much broader.

-They Handle the Insurance Companies So You Do Not Have To
+Taking On the Insurance Companies So You Can Heal

 This is where most injured workers need the most protection.